API Reference¶

 result = solve_tsp(distance_matrix) # built-in TSP helper

-The neighbor function is different from anneal: it must return a list of (move, new_solution) pairs, where move is hashable (so it can go in the tabu list).
-Think (i, j) for "swap cities i and j" rather than just the new tour.
+The neighbor function must return (move, new_solution) pairs where move is hashable (so it can go in the tabu list).
+Think (i, j) for "swap cities i and j".

 Genetic is population-based (more overhead, better diversity), anneal is probabilistic (simpler setup), tabu is greedy with memory (more predictable).